CorporateVault LogoCorporateVault

 • The "Revenue-to-Cash" Gap: Investigators look for companies reporting high profits but zero "Free Cash Flow."
 This suggests the revenue is "Accounting Vapor" created through aggressive revenue recognition.

 • Deferred Expenses: Detecting when a company hides losses by "Capitalizing" them (treating a monthly expense as a long-term asset).
-This is the technical trick used by WorldCom to hide $11 billion in losses.
+This is a technical strategy used to hide multi-billion dollar losses.

 • Off-Balance Sheet Entities: Using footnotes to find unconsolidated subsidiaries where the company "Parks" its debt to look healthier for the banks.